Witchcraft & Supernatural Beings

 Medea, Hecate and Circe are the three most famous witches in classical mythology, they were considered witch goddesses, they were believed to have the power to call down the Moon from the sky, with their chanting.
-The Romans thought that women had a particular inclination towards witchcraft, both good and evil, Hecate was known as the Queen of the Night, as she was the goddess of the dark phase of the Moon, and the queen of the spirits of the dead.
+The Romans thought that women had a particular inclination towards witchcraft, both good and evil, Hecate was known as the Queen of the Night, as she was the goddess of the dark phase of the Moon and queen of the spirits of the dead.
 She was present at a person’s birth as the spirit entered the body, and present during their death when the spirit left the body, Hecate was seen at crossroads at night with her sacred dogs and they barked at the Moon.
-Her magic combined, heaven, earth and the underworld, Witches gathered gathered at crossroads and invoked Hecate, and sacrifices were left each month at crossroads.
+Her magic combined heaven, earth and the underworld.
+Witches gathered gathered at crossroads and invoked Hecate and sacrifices were left each month at crossroads.

-They stay in Circe’s palace for one year, at which time Circe tells Odysseus he must first make a journey to Hades, the world of the dead, and consult Tiresias the blind the blind seer from Thebes, so that she can reveal his future.
-On his return to the witch’ palace, Odysseus is warned by Circe of the dangers that are ahead for he and his men, she guides him as to how he and his men can withstand the calls of the Sirens.
+Odysseus and his men stay in Circe’s palace for one year, at which time Circe tells Odysseus he must first make a journey to Hades the world of the dead, and consult Tiresias the blind seer from Thebes so that she can reveal his future.
+On his return to the witch’s palace, Odysseus is warned by Circe of the dangers that are ahead for he and his men, she guides him as to how he and his men can withstand the calls of the Sirens.
 He was warned about the sea monster Scylla, and the whirlpool Charybdis that sucks in passing ships.
 Circe is a witch who will assist those she favours, she will offer them guidance and enlightenment.

 Medea is a powerful witch, with an extensive knowledge of spells and potions, she knows how to alter people’s consciousness, if wronged she resorted to dark magic.
 After falling in love with Jason, she helped him to gain the coveted Golden Fleece and keep it.
 But when Jason became the lover of the daughter of the Creon, King of Corinth, her anger is unstoppable.
 She sent a wedding robe steeped in poison that would kill the princess when she put it on, then in a fit of jealousy Medea kills her own sons before a chariot drawn by dragons takes her away through the air.

-The Hungarian Taltos were rivals of the witches and fought for the fertility of their own region, with the ability to divert inclement weather or plague that would affect their crops, from them to their adversaries.
+The Hungarian Taltos were rivals of the witches and fought for the fertility of their own region, with the ability to divert inclement weather or plague that would affect their crops.
 The Taltos had the ability to transform into animals, fish or birds.

 Diana rode at night and was followed by a train of souls disguised as women, she was worshipped as goddess of the Moon, the souls that followed her were those who had died prematurely.